liliesterw/caringsquare/README.md

 <br>
 Build using <b>asp.net</b> with MVC structure

-Complete Data preparation code can be access under Dataset folder
+Complete Data preparation code can be access from the jupyter notebook code (.ipynb) Also, provided the complete dataset file under Dataset folder

 Have a look at our complete idea [here](bit.ly/CaringSquare)